HIllya51/LunaTranslator/docs/en/fastkeys.md

 1. #### Retrieve and search for words
     Search for words in the text currently selected by the mouse

+1. #### Word Lookup in a New Window
+    Look up the currently selected text by the mouse in a new search window to avoid overwriting the ongoing search.

 1. #### OCR word search
     Select the OCR range for one OCR and then search for words